• Skip to primary navigation

 Makes: 8 servings

-1 store-bought pie dough (single crust, see note)
+1 store-bought pie dough (single crust, see note below)

 3-4 cups thinly sliced onion (halved and cut in vertical strips)